bbolli/tumblr-utils/README.md

 style sheet.

 Tumblr saves some image files without extension.
-This probably saves a few billion bytes in their database. `tumblr_backup` restores the image extensions.
+This probably saves a few billion bytes in their database. tumblr-backup restores the image extensions.
 If an image is already backed up, it is not downloaded again.
 If an image is re-uploaded/edited, the old image is kept in the backup, but no post links to it.
 The format of the image file names can be selected with the `-I` option.